emmanuelperotto/locks-and-concurrency/README.md

 Load testing RDBMS locks in high concurrency using different queries to check data integrity, latency and throughput.

+It simulates a transfer money feature between accounts
 Scenarios:
 - Inconsistent (queries that can't guarantee data integrity)
 - Pessimistic (queries using pessimistic lock to guarantee data integrity)